top of page

 Walking Time: 6 hours

-Upon reaching the summit, you’ll be rewarded with spectacular views across the Rif’s undulating peaks and valleys towards the blue waters of the distant Mediterranean.
+Upon reaching the summit, you’ll be rewarded with spectacular panoramas across the Rif’s undulating peaks and valleys towards the blue waters of the distant Mediterranean.
 If you want to descend via a different route, you can head down through the village of Mechkralla and grab a bite to eat at a local restaurant.

 It’s also possible to reach the summit of Jebel Lakraa from Chefchaouen itself, although this adds a few more strenuous kilometres to what is detailed above.
-While the trails leading up the mountain are largely unmarked, making navigation a bit tricky for the uninitiated, there are several local operators who offer guided treks.
+While the trails leading up to the mountain are largely unmarked, making navigation a bit tricky for the uninitiated, there are several local operators who offer guided treks.

 For example, this full-day guided trek to the summit of Mount Lakraa includes transport from Chefchaouen, lunch and the services of a knowledgeable local guide.
 Plus it has received some glowing reviews: